-New term loan taken during the year from HDFC Bank Limited has repayment term of 120 months and the last installment in the said facilities is due in December 2031.
-The loan carries an interest rate of 6% (31 March, 2021: Nil) floating rate linked to 3 months T-Bill +1% (spread) per annum.
-The loans are secured by first and exclusive charge on movable fixed assets and current assets of the Company (both Present and future) and equitable mortagage on the land and building owned by the company situated at Sy no 155, D.No.1-1348,NH 44, Rudrampet Panchayat, Sri Nagar Colony extension, Near Ayyappa Swamy Temple, Anantapur-515004.
-Further the loan is secured by way of corpoarate guarantee given by Krishna Institute of Medical Sciences Private Limited(KIMS), the Holding Company and personal guarantee given by the directors - Mr. S. V Kishore Reddy and Mr. Yelakala Surendra Reddy.
+a)Term loan from HDFC Bank Limited has repayment term of 120 months and the last installment in the said facilities is due in December 2031.
+The loan carries an interest rate of 6% (31 March, 2022:6%) floating rate linked to 3 months T-Bill +1% (spread) per annum.
+The loans are secured by first and exclusive charge on movable fixed assets and current assets of the Company (both Present and future) and equitable mortagage on the land and building owned by the company situated at Sy no.155, D.No.1-1348,NH 44, Rudrampet Panchayat, Sri Nagar Colony extension, Near Ayyappa Swamy Temple, Anantapur-515004.
+Further, the loan is secured by way of Corporate guarantee given by Krishna Institute of Medical Sciences Limited (KIMS) and personal guarantee given by the directors: - Mr. S.V Kishore Reddy and Mr. Yelakala Surendra Reddy.

-- b) Unsecured loan from related parties as at 31 March, 2021 represented loans obtained from Krishna Institute of Medical Sciences Limited (KIMS) and carrying interest rate of 8.5% -12% p.a (31 March 2021: 12% p.a).
-The loan was repaid during the year ended 31 March 2022. - c) Secured working capital loan represents overdraft facility from HDFC Bank Limited.
+b) Unsecured loan from related parties as at 31 March, 2023 represented loans obtained from Krishna Institute of Medical Sciences Limited (Holding Company) and carrying interest rate of 8% p.a (refer note 2.24).

+c) Secured working capital loan represents overdraft facility from HDFC Bank Limited.
 The facility carries interest rate of 9.95% per annum, linked to 1 year MCLR.
-The loan is secured by first and exclusive charge on moveable and immoveable assets, current assets of the Company and equitable mortgage on the property owned by the Company situated at Sy no.155, D.No.1-1348,NH 44, Rudrampet Panchayat, Sri Nagar Colony extension, Near Ayyappa Swamy Temple, Anantapur-515004.
-Further, the loan is secured by way of Corporate guarantee given by Krishna Institute of Medical Sciences Limited (KIMS) and personal guarantee given by the directors:- Mr. S.V Kishore Reddy and Mr. Yelakala Surendra Reddy.
+The loan is secured by first and exclusive charge on moveable and immoveable assets, current assets of the Company and equitable mortgage on the property owned by the Company situated at Sy no.155, D.No.1-1348,NH 44, Rudrampet Panchayat, Sri Nagar Colony extension, Near Ayyappa Swamy Temple, Anantapur-515004.Further, the loan is secured by way of Corporate guarantee given by Krishna Institute of Medical Sciences Limited (KIMS) and personal guarantee given by the directors: - Mr. S.V Kishore Reddy and Mr. Yelakala Surendra Reddy.